405th BS Aug 5, 1943

 Assigned to the 5th Air Force, 38th Bombardment Group, 405th Bombardment Squadron.
 Nicknamed "Elusive Lizzie".
 Later, it was renamed "Miss America", then both nicknames were then completely covered by 38th Bombardment Group's "Green Dragon" nose art motif insignia.

 On August 5, 1943 took off from 17-Mile (Durand) near Port Moresby piloted by Cox on a barge sweep off Madang and a strike against Madang

 Airfield.
 Damaged by anti-aircraft fire, this B-25 ditched between Wongat Island and the coast of New Guinea.
 During the ditching, Zimmerman drowned

 Afterward, the rest of the crew swam to Wongat Island and were captured by the Japanese and became Prisoners Of War (POW).
 Together, they were transported to the Kempei Tai Headquarters at Amron where they were repeatedly beaten and interrogated over twelve days.

 Around August 17, 1943 Major Cox was

 seporated and flown to Rabaul, and then

 transported aboard ship to Japan.
-He survived the war at the Omori POW Camp in Tokyo.
+He survived the war at Omori POW Camp in Tokyo.

 On August 31, 1943, the other four crew members: Koscelnak, Louis.
 Ritacco and Hugh Anderson, were blindfolded and escorted down from Amron to an execution ground.
-They were bayoneted then beheaded.
+Each was bayoneted then beheaded.
 Afterwards, Owen Salvage, the sole survivor of B-25D 41-30221 was also executed.
 Lastly, Robert Herry was tied between two posts and bayoneted to death.

 Post war affidavit L/Cpl Yasukuni Tani. (clerk, Kempei Tai Amron) states: